Joseph Freiherr von Franckenstein: Early life

-He attended St. Andrews' University in Scotland in 1933-1934, earning an M.A., and was Master of Language at Eton in 1935.
+He attended the University of St Andrews in Scotland from 1933 to 1934, earning an M.A., and was Master of Language at Eton in 1935.

+Career

 After studying classical philology and completing his doctorate at the University of Innsbruck, he worked as an occasional journalist and mountaineer in Austria during difficult economic times and political turmoil in the 1930s.
 He campaigned throughout the Tyrol region against the Nazis' growing influence in the years leading up to the "Anschluss" in 1938, shortly before which he fled the country.
 His elder brother Heinrich, who had already left Germany in 1934 and had emigrated to Turkey, as well as his cousin Georg von Franckenstein advised him not to return.